 Toketee Falls Trail is a hiking trail in Douglas County, Oregon.
 It is within Umpqua National Forest.
 It is 0.4 miles long and begins at 2,379 feet altitude.
-Traveling the entire trail is 0.9 miles with a total elevation gain of 497 feet.
+Traveling the entire trail is 0.9 miles.
 Near the trailhead there is parking.

 Toketee Falls Trail Professional Reviews and Guides

---Art Bernstein, Hiking Oregon's Southern Cascades and Siskiyous (Falcon Guides).
+--Art Bernstein and Zach Urness, Hiking Southern Oregon (Falcon Guides).

 "Toketee means “graceful” in the Chinook jargon used by early settlers, trappers, and Native Americans, and there could be no better word to describe the waterfall that carries this name.
 Here the North Umpqua River plunges in a delicately beautiful falls over the side of an impressive columnar basalt amphitheater framed by towering old-growth forests.
 All of this combined makes Toketee one of Oregon’s most dramatic cascades.
 Photographers apparently agree with this assessment, because the falls is often depicted in calendars and travel brochures of the state.
 So why not pack your camera and see what all the fuss is about?"